-Section 4 will analyse the potential impact of Brexit on women's organizations and vulnerable groups.
-This section will first look into the potential effects on women's rights and gender equality groups and organizations in terms of their political influence, advocacy work, networking abilities and lobbying power.
+Section 4 will analyse the potential impact of Brexit on women's organisations and vulnerable groups.
+This section will first look into the potential effects on women's rights and gender equality groups and organisations in terms of their political influence, advocacy work, networking abilities and lobbying power.
 The loss or diminishing of these capacities may slow progress on gender equality by inhibiting the work of individuals and groups pushing for change.
 These groups are also likely to be affected by expected defunding post-Brexit as UK replacement funding is uncertain and details on the amount, priorities, and allocation remain undetermined.
 This section will also explore the intersectional character of Brexit's impact on women, with certain groups of women being more affected than others.
-The specific implications for migrant, BAME, Muslim, disabled, and LGBTQI+ women, as well as for victims of violence against women, will be included in this section.
+The specific implications for migrant, BAME, Muslim, disabled, and LGBTQI+ women, as well as for victims of violence against women and women living in Wales, Scotland and Northern Ireland, will be included in this section.
 In particular, female EU nationals face a multitude of challenges and threats as a result of the 'settled status' system which 'systematically disadvantages women'.